 With Macedonia going to the polls on 30 September re its proposed new name - Republic of North Macedonia - we revisit Michał Siarek's project on Macedonian national identity, Alexander, which is now published as a book

-Pasko Kuzman wears four watches, because he believes they help him travel through time.
-He’s an archaeologist who works in an office called Troy, searching for the burial site of Alexander the Great and with other elements of Macedonia’s Classical past.
+Pasko Kuzman wears four watches because he believes they help him travel through time.
+He’s an archaeologist who works in an office called Troy, searching for the burial site of Alexander the Great, and other elements of Macedonia’s Classical past.

 Kuzman is one of the many characters Michał Siarek met while photographing Alexander, an exploration of Macedonian national identity by way of ‘Skopje 2014’.
 Set up in 2010 (and originally slated to end in 2014), the Skopje 2014 project hopes to make Skopje a tourist attraction by drawing on its history – Macedonia was once part of Ancient Greece, and shares its name with a Northern Greek province, but is now so far removed from its heritage that its neighbour lobbied for it to be called the Former Yugoslav Republic of Macedonia.

 Thanks to Skopje 2014, a 25-metre bronze statue of Alexander the Great astride a rearing horse now stands in the city centre, and newly-added Neoclassical columns adorn government buildings and new museums.
 “What I think is most significant is that they totally covered up the brutalist architecture that was built by the Japanese architect Kenzo Tange – his whole vision for Skopje after the earthquake destroyed everything in 1963,” says Siarek.
 “For the third or fourth time in its history, they are reshaping the city.

 “They are trying to fill the void that happened after the dissolution [of Yugoslavia],” he continues.
 “The national consciousness dissolved.
 People needed another root – historical roots.”